 EU to Ban Facial Recognition for About 3 to 5 Years

-Members of the European Union are considering a ban on the use of facial recognition technology in public places for up to five years, to allow some time to exercise how to prevent abuses, Reuters reported.
+Members of the European Union are considering a ban on using facial recognition technology in public places for up to five years to allow some time to exercise how to prevent abuses, Reuters reported.

 EU's executive banning the use of facial technology for five years

-At its core, facial technology enables a real-time check of faces captured on CCTV footages.
+At its core, facial technology enables a real-time check of faces captured on CCTV footage.

 The plan by the EU Commission – written in an 18-page white paper – comes amid an international debate regarding the systems directed by artificial intelligence and broadly used by law enforcement agencies.
-Suggestions were made on introducing new rules about privacy and data rights.
+Suggestions were made to introduce new rules about privacy and data rights.

-“Building on these current provisions, the future regulatory framework could go further and take in a time-limited ban on the use of facial recognition technology in public spaces,” said EU document.
-During the ban, of around three to five years, “a solid methodology for judging the impacts of this technology and potential risk management measures could be identified and developed.”
+EU document stated, “Building on current provisions, the future regulatory framework could go further and take in a time-limited ban on the use of facial recognition technology in public spaces”.
+During the ban, which can last about three to five years, “a solid methodology for judging the impacts of this technology and potential risk management measures could be identified and developed.”

 It was hinted that exceptions to the ban could be made for security projects as well as research & development, the paper demonstrated.